Planetary mnemonic: Nine planets

+With the IAU's 2006 definition of planet which reclassified Pluto as a dwarf planet, along with Ceres and Eris, these mnemonics became obsolete.

 Eight planets

 When Pluto's significance was changed to dwarf planet, mnemonics could no longer include the final "P".
 The first notable suggestion came from Kyle Sullivan of Lumberton, Mississippi, USA, whose mnemonic was published in the Jan.
 2007 issue of Astronomy magazine: "My Violent Evil Monster Just Scared Us Nuts".
 In August 2006, for the eight planets recognized under the new definition, Phyllis Lugger, professor of astronomy at Indiana University suggested the following modification to the common mnemonic for the nine planets: "My Very Educated Mother Just Served Us Nachos".
 She proposed this mnemonic to Owen Gingerich, Chair of the International Astronomical Union (IAU) Planet Definition Committee and published the mnemonic in the American Astronomical Society Committee on the Status of Women in Astronomy Bulletin Board on August 25, 2006.
 It also appeared in Indiana University's IU News Room Star Trak on August 30, 2006.
 This mnemonic is used by the IAU on their website for the public.